rkmcdonnell/PiksiLand/README.md

 Because you are now running Linux, you will need to run the Piksi console from source.
 The instructions for installing the Piksi console can be found on the Swift Nav website:
 http://docs.swiftnav.com/wiki/HOW-TO:_Running_the_Piksi_Console_from_source

+3. MAVProxy

-Have to install memcache
+4. Communicating Between the Piksi Console and MAVProxy: Memcache Have to install memcache

+5. Installing the Proper Firware
+Need to use Windows application and install unstable firware